Dmitrii-Russu/petclinic-transaction-script/README.md

 here is fewer classes and one round trip, in exchange for not being portable to another RDBMS — acceptable since PostgreSQL is the only target.

-**Writes with no intermediate state.** Create/update operations write the data and immediately return the result to the caller — on success as well as on conflict — with no extra check queries before or after the write.

-**Use cases split into packages by action, not by a CRUD facade.** SSR exposes more operations than REST (separate create/edit forms, name-lookup helpers for forms), so instead of one "fat" service per entity, use cases are one interface per action (`OwnerCreateUseCase`, `OwnerUpdateUseCase`, `SsrOwnerEditFormUseCase`, `FindOwnerListUseCase`...).
-No implementation drags in methods it doesn't need.
+### Models & errors

+**Models are records, exceptions are standard Java types.** `Owner`, `Pet`, `Visit`, and every command/view object are immutable records.
+There are no custom domain exceptions: standard Java exceptions (`IllegalStateException`/`IllegalArgumentException`/`NoSuchElementException`) plus Bean Validation exceptions are used to convey the cause of an error — the consuming code branches on HTTP status / exception type in REST, and the message text is what actually reaches the user in both REST and SSR.
+The deliberate exception to "just records" is `presentation.ssr.dto` (`OwnerFormDto`, `PetFormDto`, `VisitFormDto`): mutable JavaBeans with a no-arg constructor and setters, required by Spring MVC form binding, which cannot populate a record's canonical constructor from request parameters.

 **Two UIs, one core.** REST and SSR controllers are independent consumers of the same application use cases.
 Errors are handled separately, per protocol:
 REST returns RFC 9457 Problem Details (`RestExceptionHandler`), SSR re-renders the originating template with an error message, recovering the form state from a request attribute the controller set before invoking the use case.

+### API design

 **REST responses are the query views, by design — not a temporary shortcut.**
 `RestOwnerQueryController` serializes `OwnerDetailsView` / `PageResult<OwnerListView>`
 directly as JSON, with no separate `presentation.rest.response` mapping layer.
 This is deliberate, not an omission the DTO layer will "fix" later:

 - Every query view already exists *because* of CQRS, not for REST's sake — it's a projection built for one specific screen/use case (`OwnerListView` has only what the search results table needs, `OwnerDetailsView` only what the detail page needs).
 That's exactly the job a REST response DTO would otherwise do — adding a second, hand-mapped copy of the same shape wouldn't decouple anything, it would just duplicate it.
 - There is no API versioning or external-consumer contract to protect here (a single first-party client, the SSR pages, consumes the same use cases directly).
 An extra mapping layer earns its cost when the wire contract needs to evolve independently of the read model — that trigger hasn't happened.
 - The boundary that actually matters — not leaking `Owner`/`Pet`/`Visit` domain records or infrastructure types (`JdbcClient`, SQL exceptions) across the wire — is already held: only `application.query.view` records ever reach a controller, REST or SSR.

 If REST and SSR ever need genuinely different shapes for the same read (e.g. a mobile client wanting a slimmer payload than the HTML page), that's the signal to introduce a `presentation.rest.response` mapping layer — not before.

 **Flat routes instead of nested paths.** Controllers avoid nesting like `/owners/{ownerId}/pets/{petId}`: a pet is addressed as `/pets/{petId}/edit`,